Cracker Island (song): Music video

 The animated music video, directed by Jamie Hewlett and Fx Goby, features the fictional bandmembers 2-D, Russel, and Noodle at the Los Angeles County Hospital on a rainy night.
-2-D and Noodle are being questioned by the police while 2-D is seemingly hallucinating visions of Thundercat.
+2-D, seemingly intoxicated, and Noodle are being questioned by the police while 2-D hallucinates visions of Thundercat.
 In the middle of a dimly lit hallway, a white bed sheet with two eyeholes inexplicably rises.
 The sheet hovers as it slowly moves towards the main lobby.
 As it moves, an unknown slimy liquid can be seen left in its tracks.
 Meanwhile, a seemingly catatonic Russel stares at a TV, which is shown with a breaking news report regarding a "major incident below the Hollywood Sign," stating that the police "intervene[d] to stop [an] occult ceremony".
 Russel suddenly snaps out of his mesmerized state with a pink tint in his eyes and moves towards the others in the lobby.
 Just then, Murdoc arrives at the hospital in an occult robe and with a sinister smile.
 The other people in the lobby watch as the bed sheet ghost finally makes its way to the lobby and slowly towards Murdoc, who holds his hands out ready for an embrace.
 The sheet is removed to reveal a young lady underneath, who quickly ages into an elderly woman.
 Murdoc places his hand on her cheek endearingly before moving in for a kiss while the other people watch in shock and confusion.